SAEON/mnemosyne/README.md

 # Usage

 Mnemosyne is a relatively simple file server - `GET` HTTP requests for viewing files, and `PUT` HTTP requests for uploading files.
-Start the application with the `--key` argument (and at least one `--login`) to enable uploads.
+Start the application with the `--key` argument (and at least one `--login` and `--permission`) to enable uploads.
 Otherwise uploads are disabled by default, the idea being that it's straightforward to share any directory on a server via HTTP Range requests.

 Turn your current directory into a COG-sharing HTTP Range server with a single command!